-Cluster (6): Writing
+Concentration (6): Writing

-This cluster is aimed at students who are interested in developing skills in all areas of writing which might be relevant to the film industry, whether these be at the creative or the business end of the industry.
+This concentration is aimed at students who are interested in developing skills in all areas of writing which might be relevant to the film industry, whether these be at the creative or the business end of the industry.

-Cluster (7): Languages and Globalization
+Concentration (7): Languages and Globalization

-This cluster is intended for students who have an existing or developing proficiency in at least one foreign language and are interested in the role of languages as vehicles of cultural transmission.
+This concentration is intended for students who have an existing or developing proficiency in at least one foreign language and are interested in the role of languages as vehicles of cultural transmission.
 Their professional interests may include the translation across languages and cultures of texts about or in film and/or other forms of communication across linguistic and cultural boundaries in the globalization of the film industry.

-This cluster requires a minimum of 27 credits.
+This concentration requires a minimum of 27 credits.

-Cluster (8): Multidisciplinary Approaches to Culture
+Concentration (8): Multidisciplinary Approaches to Culture

-This cluster is intended for students who have an academic interest in the study of culture and in the pursuit of research which supports the film industry.
+This concentration is intended for students who have an academic interest in the study of culture and in the pursuit of research which supports the film industry.
 It allows for the critical examination of cultural practices at different levels (local, regional, global) from academic perspectives which include gender studies, philosophy, anthropology/sociology, and history.

-Cluster (9): Business & Entrepreneurship
+Concentration (9): Business & Entrepreneurship

-This cluster is for students whose interests are in the business end of the film industry, and who see themselves managing practitioners, events, marketing strategies, and developing their own business ideas.
+This concentration is for students whose interests are in the business end of the film industry, and who see themselves managing practitioners, events, marketing strategies, and developing their own business ideas.

-Cluster (10): Public Policy & Economy
+Concentration (10): Public Policy & Economy

-This Cluster targets students with an interest in public policy and who see themselves working at the national, regional, or global level in bodies operating in the public sphere, whether governmental or non-governmental, with relevance to the film industry.
+This concentration targets students with an interest in public policy and who see themselves working at the national, regional, or global level in bodies operating in the public sphere, whether governmental or non-governmental, with relevance to the film industry.

-Cluster (11): Film Production
+Concentration (11): Film Production

-This cluster aims at providing students exposure to the technical demands of film production, and hands-on experience in the team work involved in the production process.
+This concentration aims at providing students exposure to the technical demands of film production, and hands-on experience in the team work involved in the production process.
 At the same time, it allows students to interrogate the role of the visual image in communication across different contexts, including media alongside film.
-NB Students selecting courses in this cluster must be aware that a different fee structure is applicable to any FILM courses.
+(Students wishing to register for the Film Production concentration will incur additional costs).